 D. Any additional information that the commission has ordered the electric utility to include in its RAM true-up filing.

-4. Workpapers, in electronic format where available (with formulas intact), supporting all items in subsections (A) and (B) shall be submitted in EFIS and provided to the Office of the Public Counsel (OPC) and other parties.
+4. Workpapers, in electronic format where available (with formulas intact), supporting all items in subsections (A) and (B) shall be submitted in EFIS.

 (B) Determinations of imprudence, adjustments to FARs and any corrections shall be made in a true-up case ,